 Red Bull set record for fastest F1 pit stop

-All four tyres on Hockenheim race winner Max Verstappen's car were changed in just 1.88 seconds

-Red Bull set a Formula One record in Sunday's German Grand Prix at Hockenheim by changing all four tyres on race winner Max Verstappen's car in 1.88 seconds, according to official timings.
+Red Bull set a Formula One record in Sunday's German Grand Prix by changing all four tyres on race winner Max Verstappen's car in 1.88 seconds, according to official timings.

 Formula One's logistics partner DHL holds an annual fastest pit stop award with points accrued over the season.
 Red Bull are leading Williams in the standings after 11 of 21 races, with Ferrari third.

-It was the second race in a row that the expertly-choreographed Red Bull mechanics had broken the record, with a 1.91-second pit stop for French driver Pierre Gasly at the British Grand Prix two weeks earlier.
+It was the second race in a row in which the expertly choreographed Red Bull mechanics had broken the record, with a 1.91-second pit stop for French driver Pierre Gasly at the British Grand Prix two weeks earlier.

 Verstappen made five pit stops in a chaotic race at Hockenheim, and Gasly four, with the fastest coming on the 46th of the 64 laps.